kashikaga/OOPS/Inheritance.md

 3. **Hierarchical Inheritance**
 4. **Hybrid Inheritance**

-Multiple inheritance is implemented using the concept of inheritance in Java.
+Multiple inheritance is implemented using the concept of interfaces in Java.